What is an ELN?

 What is the cost for me or my lab to use UW-Madison’s LabArchives instance?

 Our site license to use the software is at no cost to all faculty, researchers, staff, graduate students, and undergraduate students in performing their research activities.
 Note our contract does not include the classroom edition of the LabArchives service at this time.
 Questions about the academic and classroom use of LabArchives can be directed to the Service Team.
-The contract was signed in June, 2014, and UW-Madison has paid in advance for services until summer 2017.
+The contract was signed in June, 2014, and UW-Madison paid in advance for services until summer 2017.
+Funding has been secured through summer 2018 at this time.
 Like many services provided by campus, the campus is exploring the most appropriate mechanism for long-term funding.
 We are confident in the long-term viability of ELN services for the campus.

 Why should I use the campus LabArchives service instead of another ELN provider?